What causes the plague? Bubonic plague. Mechanisms of plague development

 • elimination of rat and mouse nests.

-The listed activities do not provide one hundred percent protection against the plague.
+The listed measures do not provide one hundred percent protection against the plague.
 Therefore, it is important to protect your health by observing simple rules personal hygiene.
 Remember, your health is only in your hands.